mdzhang/mdzhang.com/README.md

   * Redefine S3_BUCKET in the Makefile

 * Set up analytics
-  * See how to set up [Google Analytics](https://support.google.com/analytics/answer/1008080?hl=en) and replace the script at the bottom of head.jade with the script they provide
+  * See how to set up [Google Analytics](https://support.google.com/analytics/answer/1008080?hl=en) and replace the script at the bottom of head.pug with the script they provide

 * Verify with Google Webmaster
   * See [here](https://www.google.com/webmasters/) for further instructions